tylerjmwhit/Cocktail_Recipe_app/README.md

 # Cocktail_Recipe_app

 The Cocktail_Recipe_app is an Android application that allows users to search for recipes by name or ingredient.
-It leverages machine learning techniques to provide accurate recipe suggestions and enables users to save their favorite recipes for future reference.

 Features
 Search by Name: Users can search for recipes by entering the name of the recipe.